Reviewed By:

 Fear of being followed

-Feeling like the people around me hate me and want to harm me
+Feeling like people hate me

 Irrational suspicion